KaiNorth/kainorth_academicpages.github.io/_pages/about.md

 I am a 4th year Information Technology Ph.D. student at George Mason University, Virginia, USA.
 I am under the supervision of [Prof. Marcos Zampieri](https://mzampieri.com/).

-Over the past two years, I have worked at the Language Technology Lab.
+Over the past four years, I have worked at the Language Technology Lab.
 Here, I have hosted many NLP workshops and lectures and have published multiple papers in top-tier conferences and journals.

 Research Interests
 ======